KyleHu14/job-tracker/server/README.md

 ## Src Directory

 The src directory contains all files of the API.
-You can read more about how it's designed and structured [here](https://github.com/KyleHu14/job-tracker/tree/main/server/src).
+You can read more about it [here](https://github.com/KyleHu14/job-tracker/tree/main/server/src).

 ## Design of the Database